eellpp/pubScratchpad/IQ/memory.md

 ### Memory palace trick
 The  “memory palace” technique is espoused by the Greeks and Romans.
 This involves creating a kind of mental geography — say a walk from your front door out to the street — and using strong imagery to link certain words to key points along your “mental walk.”
 Again, bizarre and distinctive imagery works best.

+## Memory Destroyers

+### Strong feelings

+While feeding in information, if something happens that arouses strong emotions, then it wipes off the working memory.
+This can be experimented in daily life

+A person who takes every success/failure, every praise/insult, every embarassement/rejection personally and too seriously creates weapons of memory destruction internally.
+These feelings and their recall will be so strong that they will dilute the subtle cues that recalls other millions of memories.

+Dullness is bad for memory.
+We need to have sensory experience of new things.
+But holding traumatic memories of essentially inconsequential things is bad.

+### Digital distraction
+The news and video world tries to garner attention by accentuating every event irrespective of whether its a statistical outlier.
+Thus the headlines are always sharp statements that arouses feelings.
+In ranked forums the top posts will be the one which has got many agitated.

+Thus when between work, if you happen to just wander into these for even just few moments, they cause immense damage to working memory.
+From the monotony of work, we need a distraction.
+Just get up from seat, walk around or find some other activity which is casual and not emotional.

 -----------

 That our memory of distant past is more clear than of the just happened